The 3 things that make Permaculture different:

-The Permaculture garden is a lot more than an organic garden.
-Intelligent design uses free, sustainable energies and resources.
-It is energy-wise and collaborative to minimise the impact of a site on the surrounding environment.
-A good design has great potential.
+Permaculture thinking can be applied to many physical and social structures.
+It is energy-wise and collaborative to minimise the impact of a culture on the surrounding environment.
+A good permaculture design has great potential.
 It can connect neighbours.
-The biggest Permaculture site in the world, The Chikukwa Project, has helped whole community.
+The biggest Permaculture site in the world, The Chikukwa Project, has helped the whole community.

 - Focus on closing the nutrient and water loop by using waste, and reducing the dependence on inputs.